uber/ringpop-go/README.md

 make setup
 ```

-to install remaining golang dependencies.
+to install remaining golang dependencies and install the pre-commit hook.

 Finally, run the tests by doing: